renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_type.png">

-Select the branch which will be tied to the deployment.
+Select the branch from which you would like to deploy.

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_branch.png">

-When asked for your Heroku API key, it can be found by going to [account settings](https://dashboard.heroku.com/account) on Heroku and clicking the "Show API Key" button on the bottom.
+When asked for your Heroku API key, it can be found by going to [account settings](https://dashboard.heroku.com/account) on Heroku and clicking the "Show API Key" button at the bottom.

-Comming back to Semaphore, select the Heroku application to which Semaphore will deploy your code.
+Go back to Semaphore and select the Heroku application to which Semaphore will deploy your code.

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_heroku_app.png">